A VILLAGE WITHIN THE PARK

 Our Language

-We are united in appreciated the importance of our Maya language Ta’an, also known as Yucatec Maya.
-This is our mother tongue, handed down from our ancient ancestors.
-It is spoken mainly by adults, while the children in the village are often heard in Spanish, Creole and English.
-We understand the importance of languages other than our own.
-They allow us to share our culture with visitors.
+We work united to preserve and safeguard the importance of our Maya language Ta’an, also known as Yucatec Maya.
+It is our mother tongue, spoken by our ancient ancestors through the ages.
+In modern times, Yucatec Maya is mainly spoken by adults, while the children and young adults are heard speaking in Spanish, Creole and English in the village.
+Residents from Tanah welcome the vast languages spoken which make our village unique.
+This allow us to share our culture with visitors and interact with other indigenous communities.

 When you visit Tanah, common phrases you may hear include: